kevinbarabash/beignet/design/mvp/03_type_safety.md

 ## Improved Inference

 TypeScript infers parameters types as `any` if no explicit type is provided.
-Crochet is able to infer parameter types based on how they are used in the function, e.g.
+Escalier is able to infer parameter types based on how they are used in the function, e.g.

 **TypeScript**